mjoblin/vibinui/README.md

 > internet radio presets configured in the StreamMagic app), and has no support for TIDAL or Qobuz.
 > Nor is Vibin intended to replace general-purpose solutions like Plexamp, Audirvana, Roon, etc.

 Watch the [overview video] (4m:15s) to see Vibin's features in action.
+(Does not show some features, like Hegel amplifier controls and all-media searching).

 &ensp;<br />
 ![Vibin]